kestra-io/docs/docs/developer-guide/triggers/schedule.md

 * **SubType:** ==ScheduleCondition==
 * **Dynamic:** ❓
 * **Required:** ❌
-> List of schedule Conditions in order to limit schedule date.
+> List of schedule Conditions in order to limit schedule executions.

 ### `inputs`
 * **Type:** ==object==
 * **Dynamic:** ✔️
 * **Required:** ❌
-> The input to pass to the triggered flow
+> The input to pass to the triggered flow.

 ### `lateMaximumDelay`
 * **Type:** ==Duration==
 * **Dynamic:** ❌
 * **Required:** ❌
-> The maximum late delay accepted
+> The maximum late delay accepted.

 If the schedule didn't start after this delay, the execution will be skip.